Publications

 Choi, M., Sng, O., & Suh, E. M. (2024, August).
 Relationships matter less (but money matters more) for well-being in pathogen-prevalent ecologies.
 Invited talk presented at the Ecological Society of America, Long Beach, CA, USA.

 Choi, M., Sng, O., & Ackerman, J. (2024, May).
 Who is the “ingroup”?
 The influence of mortality and resources on group boundaries.
-Talk presented at the Human Behavior and Evolution Society, Aarhus, Denmark.
+Single-presenter talk presented at the Human Behavior and Evolution Society, Aarhus, Denmark.

 Choi, M., Sng, O., & Ackerman, J. (2024, May).
 Who is the “ingroup”?
 The influence of mortality and resources on group boundaries.
-Talk presented at the California Workshop on Evolutionary Social Science, Santa Barbara, CA, USA.
+Single-presenter talk presented at the California Workshop on Evolutionary Social Science, Santa Barbara, CA, USA.

 Choi, M., Sng, O., & Suh, E. M. (2024, February).
 Disease prevalence predicts variability in determinants of life satisfaction: Social versus financial resources.
 Symposium talk presented at the Society for Personality and Social Psychology, San Diego, CA, USA.